hubs-community/mozilla-hubs-ce-chart/Readme.aws.md

 Now upgrade the values.yaml to enable efs and your good to go! (values.aws.yaml)

 Reticulum and Postgres will use a Static PVC/PV with an EFS backend to share their storage directories across pods.
-Restarting ret should no longer cause data longer, but can't guaranty that.
+Restarting ret should no longer cause data longer, but can't guarantee that.
 Use at your own risk!